Last Updated on December 28, 2018 by laurenpacek

-Sweet, spicy, and studded with dark chocolate: these muffins are perfect for breakfast with a hot cup of coffee or tea.
+These chai spice muffins, studded with dark chocolate, are perfect for breakfast with a hot cup of coffee or tea.

-So, there have been a lot of muffins (see Apple Oat Streusel and Pumpkin Chocolate Chip) with big Fall flavors ’round these parts lately.
+So, there have been a lot of muffins (see Apple Oat Streusel, Pumpkin Chocolate Chip, Gluten Free Muesli, and Sweet Potato Pecan Muffins) with big Fall flavors around here lately.
 For this I will not apologize.
 Also can we talk about how my computer does not recognize “streusel” as being an actual word?

 This recipe is based on the one from these Bakery Style Double Chocolate Muffins.